 It wouldn’t be surprising if Look-Look’s co-founder DeeDee Gordon was one of Fruhlinger’s inspirations for Christine Marver here.
 Gordon’s claim that “by allowing the consumer to be part of the development process, products will be created within a more meaningful and honest context” is a feel-good notion that Christine would be perfectly at home with.

 The writing in The Enthusiast is as up-and-down as you might expect from a first-time novelist.
 At first I wasn’t sure who I was following and I cared little about Kate.
 The action was confusing, and the extreme attention to detail a little grating.
 I longed for a corpse or a crisis to give things a jolt of excitement and focus.

 But the arrival of a jovial David Hasselhoff-like client for the Subconscious Agency does boost the energy, and Fruhlinger’s confidence seems to grow as the story goes on.
-He’s clearly writing what he knows: His enthusiasm for comic strip tropes and familiarity with the joys and horrors of online chat boards is clear.
+He’s writing what he knows: His enthusiasm for comic strip tropes and familiarity with the joys and horrors of online chat boards is delightfully clear.

 Halfway through the book a mystery of sorts breaks out, and the scenes begin to take on a real life of their own.
 There’s a brief but colorful road trip to visit a cranky cartoonist in a retirement community in Palm Desert, where the clash between old-school enthusiasm and new-school enthusiasm comes to a head, and these are some of the most enjoyable scenes in the book.

 Kate has a final confrontation that carries a real spark and feels, for a few sentences, genuinely triumphant.
 That’s real novelist stuff, and bodes well for the author’s future if he chooses to go for round two.

 The final mystery is: Who is the Enthusiast of the novel’s title?
 It’s not clear.
 Perhaps it’s Fruhlinger himself.